thepocock/csv_gen/README.md

-# lsc_forecast
+# csv_gen

-Sample SQL - Circa 2015
+Sample Python - Circa 2019

-## Cohort-Based Lead Maturity Forecasting Model
+## Excel Workbook Splitting Utility

 This Python command-line utility was built to automate the conversion of multi-sheet Excel workbooks into individual files for downstream data processing.